 - social difficulties like friendship issues

-- behaviour and emotional difficulties like anger, sadness, stress, worry or fear
+- behaviour and emotional difficulties like anger, sadness, stress or worry

 - eating disorders and problems